-Engagement The partner or other person in the firm who is responsible for the engagement and its performance, and for the report that is issued on behalf of the firm, and who, where required, has the appropriate authority from a professional, legal or regulatory body.
+The partner or other person in the firm who is responsible for the engagement and its performance, and for the report that is issued on behalf of the firm, and who, where required, has the appropriate authority from a professional, legal or regulatory body.

-Engagement The engagement period starts when the audit team begins to perform period the audit.
-The engagement period ends when the audit report is (Audit and issued.
-When the engagement is of a recurring nature, it ends at the Review later of the notification by either party that the professional Engagements) relationship has ended or the issuance of the final audit report.
+Engagement period (Audit and Review Engagements) The engagement period starts when the audit team begins to perform the audit.
+The engagement period ends when the audit report is issued.
+When the engagement is of a recurring nature, it ends at the later of the notification by either party that the professional relationship has ended or the issuance of the final audit report.

-Engagement periodThe engagement period starts when the assurance team begins to perform assurance services with respect to the particular engagement.
+Engagement period (Assurance Engagements Other than Audit and Review Engagements) The engagement period starts when the assurance team begins to perform assurance services with respect to the particular engagement.
 The engagement period ends when the assurance report is issued.
 When the engagement is of a recurring nature, it ends at the later of the notification by either party that the professional relationship has ended or the issuance of the final assurance report.